red-hat-storage/ocs-ci/docs/usage.md

 * `--upgrade-ocs-version` - version of OCS to be used for upgrade (e.g. 4.2 or 4.3).
 If not specified, the default from ocs-ci will be used.
 * `--ocs-registry-image` - ocs registry image to be used for deployment (e.g quay.io/rhceph-dev/ocs-olm-operator:latest-4.2).
-In case this parameter is passed, the registry image name and it overwrites any version passed in via --ocs-version.
+In case this parameter is passed, the version is parsed from the registry image name and it overwrites any version passed in via --ocs-version.
 * `--upgrade-ocs-registry-image` - ocs registry image to be used for upgrade (e.g quay.io/rhceph-dev/ocs-olm-operator:latest-4.3)
 * `--ocsci-conf` - with this configuration parameter you can overwrite the default OCS-CI config parameters defined in